MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

 Left: -3.0451 Right: -2.9628
 ```

-Other callbacks that I use on a regular basis, such as the one for calculating distance travelled do use the carry argument to maintain the running total as it iterates through the Generator values.
+Other callbacks that I use on a regular basis with reduce(), such as the one described below for calculating distance travelled do use the carry argument to maintain the running total as it iterates through the Generator values.

 It's always nice to know how far may cats have travelled on their daily journeys (or that I've walked when I go out hiking), and again I use my `reduce()` function - combined with the mapper to add the distance between trackpoints - to calculate the total distance travelled.
 As long as I've used the mapper to add a distance property to the trackpoint data, I can then use `reduce()` with a callback that simply sums all those distance properties to give a total distance; but the order of the calls is important.